 You are in the CarrTracks website Picture Gallery.

-For this series we will follow Southern Pacific trackage from east of Reno, NV to Winnemuca and then follow the paired trackage with the Western Pacific to Wells.
-We will chase a train across the salt flats near the Great Salt Lake and finally catch a couple double stack trains at a little outpost called Modena.
+For this series we will follow Southern Pacific trackage from east of Reno, NV to Winnemucca and then follow the paired trackage with the Western Pacific to Wells.
+We will chase a train across the salt flats near the Great Salt Lake and finally catch a couple double stack trains at a little outpost called Modena in southern Utah.

 The Central Pacific (later SP) reached Reno in June 1868 and in just eleven months reached the Union Pacific line at Promontory.
 The site of the golden spike was bypassed when the SP completed the Lucin cutoff in 1904.
 From 1906 through the 20s, the SP added a second mainline over Donner Pass and to portions of the railroad in Nevada and Utah that had long grades.
-The SP and WP had operated their parallel trackage between Wells and Winnemucca in a directional fashion on occasion during WWI.
+In 1914 the SP completed 23 miles of new section of double track and added 38 miles of semaphore signals between Sparks, NV and Truckee, CA. The SP and WP had operated their parallel trackage between Wells and Winnemucca (178 miles) in a directional fashion on occasion during WWI.
 In 1924, the two railroads entered into a formal agreement to operate westbound on the SP and eastbounds on the WP.
 Signals had already been installed on the SP between 1906 and 1910.
-New directional signals were installed on the WP.
-These old style B semaphore signals on the WP between Alazon and Weso were converted to searchlight signals in 1951.
+WP installed 102 US&S one arm lower quadrant semaphore signals in 1925.
+These old style B semaphore signals on the WP between Alazon and Weso were converted to searchlight signals: Weso to Elko 129 miles in 1952 and Alazon and Elko 48 miles in 1953.
+The WP installed US&S CTC Gerlach, NV to Weso 97 miles in 1951.
+The next CTC segment from Alazon to Wendover was completed in early 1952.
+The CTC installation between Wendover to Salt Lake City was completed in 1953.
+This concluded an eight year WP program of signal and CTC installation.
+The CTC controls were changed to Wabco in 1974.
+The dispatchers office in Sacramento was shut down in March 1991 with dispatchers transferred to Omaha.
 See the map below the links to get a better idea where we are going on the former Western Pacific.

 To give you a better idea of what railroading was like in the early 1920s, here is an excerpt from the September 1921 Southern Pacific Bulletin.
 The SP set a new record by operating the heaviest train to ever enter Ogden when Extra 3209 East came in with 76 perishables and 28 manifest loads, 4,631 tons at 4,680 feet long.
 This train was the consolidation of three trains.
 It operated from Monticello, NV to Ogden (121 miles) in seven hours and 40 minutes.
 This was considered an average time on the road.